 Other warm liquids like soups should also be incorporated as they help in preventing cold and also are essential for a healthy and balanced diet.
 But the home made soups should be preferred to the artificial ones.

 8. Siting Outdoors

 We totally try to cut our kids from the outside world during this season.
 But this should not be the case as fresh air is very important for the little ones and we should at least make them sit in the sun when the weather is a little better and is sunny outside.
 We should let them play in the open parks, get on the rides and mix up with each other.
 If it is not sunny, wearing an appropriate attire and going for small walks in the open air should be good.

 Good ventilation of our houses is a must even in the winters which prevents various types of flu as well.
 We should make it a point to keep the windows open in the mornings for some time at the minimum for the fresh air to come in.

 Using blankets not just over but also under is important.
 Use a cozy warm blanket under your baby as a bed spread to give warmth from the bed also.
 Use a blanket over the baby as well.
-As most of the kids do not like being covered by the blanket, make sure it is not very heavy and also make sure the you cover the baby up, once again when the baby removes it.
+As most of the kids do not like being covered by the blanket, make sure it is not very heavy and also make sure that you cover the baby up, once again when the baby removes it.